-For the three months ended March 31, 2004, the Chemical Products segment had net sales of \$21 million and an operating loss of \$5 million.
+For the three months ended March 31, 2004, the Chemical Products segment had net sales from discontinued operations of \$21 million and an operating loss from discontinued operations of \$5 million.

 As a result of the factors mentioned above, net earnings decreased by \$88 million to a net loss of \$10 million in the three months ended March 31, 2005, compared to the same period last year.